AArnott/ImmutableObjectGraph/README.md

  * Only fields are supported.
  * Field types may be value or reference types.
- * When field types are arrays, these types are converted to immutable lists.
+ * When field types are collections, immutable collections should be used that support the Builder pattern.
  * When field types refer to other types also defined in the mutable template file, multiple immutable object types are defined in the generated file.
    In this way, an entire library of immutable classes with members that